chevtek/how-to-play-among-us/index.md

 ---

 That's it!
 There's a few other little things around the map such as the cameras in Security or the console in Admin that will show you some info about where players are.
-Feel free to fiddle with those, but **only if your tasks are done!** If you're in security watching the cameras all the time but haven't completed your tasks then your friends might get a bit testy since you are preventing crewmates from being able to win by task completion.
+Feel free to fiddle with those, but **only if your tasks are done!** <span title="Bunsen 👀">If you're in security watching the cameras all the time but haven't completed your tasks then your friends might get a bit testy since you are preventing crewmates from being able to win by task completion.</span>

 Now go play and get ready for some hilarious moments, like [this one!](https://youtu.be/3QCwInr7yHM)